eerohele/Tutkain/README.md

 of grinding to a halt every now and then.
 That triggered this attempt at turning Sublime Text into a somewhat viable Clojure editor.

-Disjure is very limited in scope.
+Tutkain is very limited in scope.
 Its sole aim is the ability to interact with a Clojure socket REPL.
 It is not, and never will be, a full-fledged Clojure IDE.
-If you're looking for an IDE-like experience, consider complementing Disjure with these Sublime Text plugins:
+If you're looking for an IDE-like experience, consider complementing Tutkain with these Sublime Text plugins:

 - [paredit]
 - [sublime-lispindent]